sxzhang25/cos429-finalproj/README.md

 ```

 # To Use
+0. Make sure the video is in the same directory as all the code files.
+Include the video extension in all instances of <videoname>.

 1. ```python python estimateCameraPath.py <videoname>```

 2. Change the variable 'videoname' in runGetOptimCamPath.m and run the script.